How does the calculator work?

 - Trailer sway…a complex subject, explained here.

 - Run tyre pressures commensuate with the load.
-Usually that means a bit more in the rear tyres as those are heavily loaded.
+Usually that means a bit more in the rear tyres as those are heavily loaded – watch this to understand rear axle loads.
 There is actually a reduction in weight on the front tyres.

 - Weight distribution hitches?
 Watch this.